telerik/kendo-ui-core/docs/web/grid/appearance.md

         </div>
     </div>

-Due to the specifics of its behavior and implementation, the virtual scrolling imposes certain limitations with regard to some other Grid features.
+The virtual scrolling behavior and implementation imposes limitations with regard to some other Grid features.
-It cannot be used together with grouping, hierarchy, keyboard navigation, batch editing and inline editing.
+It cannot be used together with grouping, hierarchy, batch editing and inline editing.
+Popup editing is supported, but without adding of new items.

 Virtual scrolling relies on a fake scrollbar.
 Its size is not determined by the browser, but calculated based on the average row height of already loaded data.
 As a result, variable row heights may cause unexpected behavior, such as inability to scroll to the last rows on the last page.
 There are two ways to ensure that